Gerald-Turnip/Gerald-Turnip/README.md

 - ### Contradictory Public Status:
 Andrzej Stańko publicly claimed that ORK is "maintained by ticket sales, not public money" and "is not an institution that has grants for concert organization" [Source: Deleted Facebook Comment, May 19, 2025, 11 AM].
 However, official documents from the National Court Register (KRS) for Fundacja Wspólnota Gdańska (KRS: 0000286430) clearly state that the Fundacja posiada status Organizacji Pożytku Publicznego (OPP) [Source: Odpis Aktualny KRS 0000286430.pdf, Page 1, Rubryka 1, Pole 5].
 OPPs in Poland are legally eligible to receive public funds, grants, and tax deductions due to their public interest activities.
 This directly contradicts Mr. Stańko's public assertions.

-- ### Questionable Artist Payments and Alleged Embezzlement:
+- ### Questionable Artist Payments and Alleged Financial Misconduct:
 Further financial irregularities have emerged.
 A bank transfer confirmation from Fundacja Wspólnota Gdańska (account: 81 1020 1811 0000 0002 0125 1966) to a private musician's account *(name removed for privacy & safety)* for 1856 PLN on *(date removed for privacy & safety)* has been obtained [Source: Bank Transfer Confirmation,].
 This amount was allegedly for two musicians, without individual contracts or a clear breakdown, with instructions to "dogadać się między sobą" (sort it out among yourselves) for payment distribution.
 Mathematical analysis shows that 1856 PLN is not divisible by the 50 PLN ticket price.
 Even when considering the overall payment to be a percentage of ticket sales (e.g., 80% of 2320 PLN, which is the 'cleanest' result), the resulting total is not a multiple of 50 PLN.
 This strongly suggests that either other priced tickets (e.g., VIP) were sold without transparency, or there's a more fundamental lack of clarity in compensation and potential undisclosed deductions, raising significant questions about financial transparency and fair payment to artists [Source: Janek Mazur's report to prosecutor, "Analiza matematyczna nieprawidłowości finansowych"].

 Moreover, official Fundacja documents, publicly available, allegedly show artists performing at Fundacja events consistently listed as "unpaid labor," despite the institution's reported annual profits reaching millions of zlotys.
 This raises serious questions about the Fundacja's financial transparency and ethical treatment of artists.

-## The Theory of Cultural Grant Embezzlement:
+- ### The Theory of Cultural Grant Embezzlement:
 The pattern of alleged financial discrepancies suggests a potential scheme of "soft corruption" or embezzlement.
 Fundacja Wspólnota Gdańska, as an OPP, is eligible for and likely applies for public cultural grants with itemized budgets for performers, production costs, and staff.
 However, the available evidence indicates a discrepancy in how artists are reportedly paid (under the table, less than declared, or not at all), often under the guise of "exposure" or hidden fees.
 The surplus cash from these funds not paid to artists or used as claimed could potentially be diverted into a private business, such as the co-marital operation in Lniska, used to launder or hide funds.

 - If this theory proves true, it could constitute serious offenses under Polish law, including: